 Our policy is to process on-us items first - in the order in which they are received for the day on which they are processed.
 We process phone and in-person transfers second - in the order in which they are received for the day on which they are processed.
 We process ATM and Debit Card transactions third - in the order in which they are received for the day on which they are processed.
 We process wire transfers fourth - in the order in which they are received for the day on which they are processed.
-We process checks and similar items fifth - in numerical order for the day on which they are processed.
+We process checks and similar items fifth - in numerical order (by check number) for the day on which they are processed.
 We process ACH and preauthorized transactions sixth - in the order in which they are received for the day on which they are processed.
 We process Online Banking transfers to your deposit or loan accounts with Benchmark Bank seventh - in the order in which they are received for the day on which they are processed.

 Unless you make advance arrangements with us, we have no obligation to honor facsimile signatures on your checks or other orders.
 If we do agree to honor items containing facsimile signatures, you authorize us, at any time, to charge you for all checks, drafts, or other orders, for the payment of money, that are drawn on us.
 You give us this authority regardless of by whom or by what means the facsimile signature(s) may have been affixed so long as they resemble the facsimile signature specimen filed with us, and contain the required number of signatures for this purpose.
 You must notify us at once if you suspect that your facsimile signature is being or has been misused.